 - An expert committee will be established by TWAS and AAAS to review the applications.

-- Successful candidates will be informed by the first week of April 2023.
+- Successful candidates will be informed by the end of March 2024.

 - For more information on the science and diplomacy programme, please see http://twas.org/science-diplomacy.